DETAILED ACTION

 Claim(s) 1-2, 4, 6-7, 12, and 14 is/are rejected under 35 U.S.C.
 102(a)(1) as being anticipated by Yuan et al (WO2022052487A1).

 Yuan recites a system for performing posterior spinal arthrodesis at a facet joint.
-Specifically in regards to claim 1 and 14, Wang recites an implant device (1/2, Fig. 1) being comprised of an element (2) having a proximal side (side with 1) with a proximal side opening (4), a distal side opposite said proximal side (side with 1) and being closed, a first face (face furthest from 7, Fig. 2), a second face (face closest to 7, Fig. 2) opposite said first face, and at least one opening (6) through said first to said second faces being configured to receive a bone graft in a cavity previously made at a location of the facet joint to be immobilized, said first face and said second face having reliefs (5) (The recitation of the cavity being made at a location of the facet joint is being interpreted as a recitation of intended use.
+Specifically in regards to claim 1 and 14, Wang recites an implant device (1/2, Fig. 1) being comprised of an element (2) having a proximal side (side with 1) with a proximal side opening (4), a distal side opposite said proximal side (side with 1) and being closed, a first face (face furthest from 7, Fig. 2), a second face (face closest to 7, Fig. 2) opposite said first face, and an opening (6) through said first to said second faces being configured to receive a bone graft within said opening (6) in a cavity previously made at a location of the facet joint to be immobilized, said first face and said second face having reliefs (5) (The recitation of the cavity being made at a location of the facet joint is being interpreted as a recitation of intended use.
 A recitation of the intended use of the claimed invention must result in a structural difference between the claimed invention and the prior art in order to patentably distinguish the claimed invention from the prior art.
 If the prior art structure is capable of performing the intended use, then it meets the claim.
 The implant 2 recited in Yuan is similar in structure as applicant’s implant and is capable of being used as a facet implant.)
 (Fig. 1-2; and Para.
 [0019],[0021]-[0028]).
-Yuan also recites a bone graft within the at least one opening (6) (Para.
-[0021]).
-A retaining means being comprised of a transfacet screw (3) wherein the screw comprises a threaded distal part (part furthers from fixing plate 1) being positioned outward from said first face (face furthest from 7 as shown in Fig. 2) and being configured to engage bone material downstream of said implant device (1/2) on said first face, a proximal part (head, Fig. 1) being positioned outward from said second face (Fig. 2) and being configured to engage bone material upstream of said material upstream of said implant device (1/2) on said second face, and a section (section passing through 71 Fig. 1-2) between said threaded distal part and said proximal part and extended to through the at least one opening (6) from said first to said second face so as to pass through said bone graft (Fig. 1-2; and Para.
+A retaining means being comprised of a transfacet screw (3) wherein the screw comprises a threaded distal part (part furthers from fixing plate 1) being positioned outward from said first face (face furthest from 7 as shown in Fig. 2) and being configured to engage bone material downstream of said implant device (1/2) on said first face, said threaded distal part being positioned relative to said first face (face furthers from 7, Fig. 2) according to the bone material downstream of said implant device, a proximal part (head, Fig. 1) being positioned outward from said second face (Fig. 2) and being configured to engage bone material upstream of said material upstream of said implant device (1/2) on said second face, said proximal part being positioned relative to said second face according to the bone material upstream of said implant device and said bone graft within said opening (6), and a section (section passing through 71 Fig. 1-2) between said threaded distal part and said proximal part and extended through both said opening (6) from said first to said second face so as to pass through said bone graft within said opening (Yuan recites wherein the opening 6 is for fitting a graft therein.)
+(Fig. 1-2; and Para.
 [0021]).

 In regards to claim 2, Yuan recites wherein said element (2) is flat with a constant thickness (Fig. 1 and 3).